 Plessen Healthcare Protocol & Testing

 If you are here on St. Croix, Plessen Healthcare has established a special protocol at their Orange Grove Medical Campus to protect both patients and healthcare professionals in light of the current outbreak.
 All patients are strongly encouraged to utilize Plessen Healthcare’s Telemedicine option instead of visiting the office when possible.
 To make an appointment please call (340) 715-7720, contact Plessen via their website at www.plessenhealthcare.com/contact.
-For patients with respiratory symptoms that feel they must be seen in-person via walk-in appointment, Plessen Healthcare has set up an outdoor covered triage and evaluation area.
-Patients will be handed a mask and evaluated outside of the office for their safety and the safety of others.
+Plessen also offers COVID-19 PCR testing and Antibody testing by appointment.
 Click here to read more about COVID-19, how Plessen is combating this virus, and what you can do to take care of yourself and your loved ones.